KPDX: Fox affiliation

-Columbia River Television sold the station to Cannell Communications, a broadcast group owned by television producer and author Stephen J. Cannell in 1992.
-Cannell sold both KPDX and sister station WHNS in Greenville, South Carolina, to First Media Television in 1994.
-The station began to add more talk and children's programs in the 1990s.
-The First Media stations, including KPDX, WHNS, and KFXO-LP in Bend, Oregon, were acquired by Meredith Corporation for $435 million in 1997.
-It gradually drew closer to KPTV as Fox came into its own as a network.
+Columbia River Television sold KPDX for $20 million to Cannell Communications, a broadcast group owned by television producer and author Stephen J. Cannell, in 1992.
+Two years later, Cannell sold KPDX and WHNS in Greenville, South Carolina, to First Media Television.
+First Media also retained the Cannell group's president, William A. Schwartz.
+That year, KPDX closed its original Vancouver office.